locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc.md

 ## What are the use cases?

-Since the plugins are handled within an external gRPC server this offers several advantages:
+Deploying an external gRPC server to handle plugins provides numerous technical advantages:

-- Potential for the service to scale separately from Tyk Gateway.
+- Allows for independent scalability of the service from the Tyk Gateway.
-- Plugins are handled by a customised server developed in-house to handle own security concerns.
-Several security risks arising from native plugins are mitigated.
+- Utilises a custom-designed server tailored to address specific security concerns, effectively mitigating various security risks associated with native plugins.

 ## What are the limitations?

 At the time of writing the following features are currently unsupported and unavailable in the serialised request:
-- Client certificiates are terminated at the Tyk Gateway
+- Client certificiates
 - OAuth keys
 - For graphQL APIs details concerning the *max_query_depth* is unavailable
 - A request query parameter cannot be associated with multiple values